top of page

 Or, said more precisely, your mind takes as "input" the definitions/distinctions (the dictionary in your mind) that already reside there in order to create its thinking, listening, and speaking, both with itself and with others.
 And, as programmers of computers have long known, GIGO (garbage in, garbage out).

-Since our thinking, especially our automatic thinking, is a powerful factor in determining our feelings, the use of toxic words and phrases are likely to lead to these thoughts, feelings, and moods.
+Since our thinking, especially our automatic thinking is a powerful factor in determining our feelings, the use of toxic words and phrases is likely to lead to these thoughts, feelings, and moods.

 • anger